Peruchazhi: Plot

 In California, Republican gubernatorial candidate John Kory is trying to raise his dismal poll numbers.
 Sunny Kurishingal, Kory's chief adviser, is running out of ideas to ensure Kory's victory.
 Sunny asks Francis Kunjappan, a Public Works Department minister in Kerala and his friend, for advice on hiring a political consultant.
 Kunjappan recommends his friend (and political rival) Jagannathan, hoping to rid himself of a threat to his ministerial position.
-Jagannathan is a young politician and a sports enthusiast who knows no English but has a talent for solving serious problems prudently (as Kunjappan knows firsthand).
+Jagannathan is a politician and a talented sports enthusiast who knows no English but has a talent for solving serious problems prudently (as Kunjappan knows firsthand).
 However, Kunjappan thinks that Jaganathan's unorthodox ideas will fail in the United States.
 Kunjappan meets Jagannathan and offers him the job for ₹30 crore (₹300 million), enough to realize Jagannathan's dream project of owning a sports academy.
 Jagannathan accepts the assignment and flies to the US with his assistants, Pottakuzhi Jabbar and Vayalar Varkey.

 They are met by Sunny, who explains the job and the US political system.
 Unlike India, there are only two major parties: Republican and Democratic.
 The Democratic Party is leading in California and their candidate, George Hope is well-liked by the public.
 Jagannathan must increase the Republican poll numbers, enabling them to win the election, and decides to use Indian political tactics; he influences the media, recruiting screenwriters to craft effective speeches.
 He meets a Chinese man, Dupli who sells counterfeit electronic equipment.